Crowning Moment of Heartwarming in Tolkien's The Lord of The Rings

 When Gandalf drives out Saruman's influence from Théoden and he comes back to himself. Éowyn is near to weeping with joy as he looks at her in wonder, and then says: "I know your face... Éowyn..."

-In the extended edition of The Two Towers we see Boromir defending Faramir from Denethor's criticism and calling him out on how badly he treats his younger son.
+In a flashback in the extended edition, we see Boromir defending Faramir from Denethor's criticism and calling him out on how badly he treats his younger son.
 Though Faramir is clearly the Un Favorite, it's good to see that this hasn't poisoned his relationship with Boromir and that Boromir is genuinely angry at how his brother is being treated.note This is very much in keeping with the books, where "between the brothers there was great love, and had been since childhood, when Boromir was the helper and protector of Faramir.
 No jealousy or rivalry had arisen between them since, for their father's favour or for the praise of men.
 It did not seem possible to Faramir that anyone in Gondor could rival Boromir, heir of Denethor, Captain of the White Tower."
 Aw.

 Even before Denethor shows up we get to enjoy a couple of minutes of the brothers celebrating together.